Fasting Pros and Cons

 There is one big benefit of fasting.
 It helps people understand true physical hunger.
 In the modern world, we have constant access to food.
 We also tend to use food as a crutch for when we’re bored, or thirsty.
 When you start a fasting program, you learn that sometimes you eat to fill an emotional void, not because you need to eat.
 Or that drinking a glass of water is better than candy, because that craving you feel is thirst, not hunger.

-Fasting may be an appropriate diet program if you’re unable to eat fewer calories on a regular basis.
+Fasting may be an appropriate diet program if you’re unable to eat fewer calories regularly.
 You might find more success losing weight by being forced to simply not eat at all.

 When should you NOT fast?

 Fasting may accelerate any metabolic slowdown.
-If you stop eating for long periods of time, 24 hours or more, your body tends to burn muscle and hangs onto fat, because it thinks you’re starving.
+If you stop eating for long periods, 24 hours or more, your body tends to burn muscle and hangs onto fat, because it thinks you’re starving.
 That means anyone who’s trying to build more muscle, might want to consider another program.

 Going into a workout after fasting, is also not the best idea.
 Eating food gives you energy.
 You need energy to get through a workout.
 Eating a small meal, 30 minutes to an hour and a half before exercise gives you the energy to push harder and get through a more intense workout.